Wind power in the United Kingdom: Subsidies and taxes

 From 2002 to 2015, windfarms were subsidised through the Renewables Obligation where British electricity suppliers were required by law to provide a proportion of their sales from renewable sources such as wind power or pay a penalty fee.
 The supplier then received Renewable Obligation Certificates (ROC) for each MW·h of electricity they have purchased.
 The Energy Act 2008 introduced banded ROCs for different technologies from April 2009.
 Onshore wind receives 1 ROC per MWh, but since the Renewables Obligation Banding Review in 2009, offshore wind has received 2 ROCs to reflect its higher costs of generation.
 In Northern Ireland, a banding of 4 ROCs is available for small onshore turbines.

 Wind energy received approximately 40% of the total revenue generated by the Renewables Obligation, and ROCs provided over half of the revenue of the wind farms involved.
 The total annual cost of the Renewables Obligation reached £6.3 billion in 2019–20, of which 67% was for wind power.
 This cost was added to end-user electricity bills.
 Sir David King warned that this could increase UK levels of fuel poverty.

 The government closed the Renewables Obligation to new onshore wind power projects in 2016.
 Support for offshore wind was moved into the government's Contract for Difference (CfD) regime.
 Support for wind power under this programme rose to £1.7 billion in 2020, with £1.6 billion of that total shared between six offshore windfarms.

-In 2023 there is an effective windfall tax.
+In 2023 there was an effective windfall tax.